MidKnightXI/DevOps/README.md

 my_marvin: config files for Jenkins automated tests.

-mark on both projects: 20/20
+Grade on both projects: A